ARUP K. CHAKRABORTY, PhD

 Institute Professor; Professor of Chemical Engineering, Physics & Chemistry, MIT

-Core Member, (Founding Director) Institute for Medical Engineering and Science (IMES), MIT
+Core Faculty Member and former Founding Director, Institute for Medical Engineering and Science (IMES), MIT

 Founding Steering Committee Member, Ragon Institute of MGH, MIT and Harvard